lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

 utility `9dodrule.pl` creates a MOLP problem whose solutions are the minimal (not superseded) instances of applying the rule to the given inequalities.
 It allows filtering for inequalities whose coefficients below a certain bound.
-From the solution of the MOLP problem inequalities that aree really new ones can be extracted by the `checkall.pl` utility.
+From the solution of the MOLP problem inequalities that are really new ones can be extracted by the `checkall.pl` utility.

     # apply a reduced rule to a set of inequalities